How ResuBlue Works

 5. Your Data and AI Processing

-- Resume data is sent to Groq for AI features only — never for training.
+- Resume data is sent to Groq for AI features only and is handled according to Groq's provider policy and ResuBlue's account configuration.

 - Pasted job descriptions are transient - never stored in the database.